baasandorj/playbooks/README.md

-# This repository for learning RedHAT Ansible Playbooks development and teaching mid and advanced level examples
+# This repository for helps learning RedHAT Ansible Playbooks development and teaching mid and advanced level examples

 ## Prerequisite and requirements for running these examples